-An alanine aminotransferase (ALT) test measures the level of ALT enzyme in your blood.
-ALT is an enzyme produced by liver cells.
-It helps the body metabolize proteins.
-If the liver is damaged or not functioning properly, ALT is released into the blood.
-This causes ALT levels to increase.
+An alanine aminotransferase (ALT) test measures the level of ALT in your blood.
+ALT is an enzyme made by cells in the liver.

-The alanine aminotransferase (ALT) test is used to evaluate liver function.
-The test is also known as a serum glutamate pyruvate transaminase (SGPT) test or alanine transaminase test.
+An ALT test is also known as a serum glutamic pyruvic transaminase (SGPT) test or an alanine transaminase test.

-Liver damage causes an elevation in ALT levels.
-However, the test does not show how much damage there is or how much fibrosis (scarring) is present.
-The test also does not predict how severe the liver damage will become.
+Liver damage generally causes an increase in ALT levels.
+The ALT test can evaluate the levels of ALT in the bloodstream, but it can’t show how much liver damage there is or how much fibrosis, or scarring, is present.
+The test also can’t predict how severe the liver damage will become.

-An ALT test may be performed regularly to:
+An ALT test may also be performed to:

-- monitor the activity of liver diseases, such as hepatitis
+- monitor the progression of liver diseases, such as hepatitis or liver failure

 - assess whether treatment for liver disease should be started

 An ALT test doesn’t require any special preparation.
 However, you should tell your doctor about any prescription or over-the-counter medications you’re taking.
 Some drugs may affect the levels of ALT in your blood.
 Your doctor might tell you to avoid taking certain medications for a period of time before the test.